AIU Welcomes U.S. Marine Students

 AIU is a signatory of the Department of Defense Memorandum of Understanding for Post-Secondary Educational Institutions (DoD MOU).
 AIU complies with all requirements of the President’s Executive Order "Establishing Principles of Excellence for Educational Institutions Serving Service members, Spouses and Other Family Members".

 AIU Online offers a 45% tuition reduction to active Marines undergraduate students.
-In addition, we’ll help you get the most from the following federal benefits:
+In addition, we’ll help explain the following federal benefits:

 Provides up to 36 months of education (four school years) to eligible veterans and service members who have served at least 90 days of active duty since September 10, 2001.
 Educational benefits can include tuition, fees, books and some living expenses.
 Learn more